-Online Applications will be available for Buddies on January 16th, and for Camper's on February 7th.
+We are currently working on Summer 2019 logistics.
+Camper applications will open by February 2019.
 We advise applicants to submit their applications as soon as they can.
-We do not use the 'first-come basis" system to determine who is able to attend, rather, we weigh a number of factors and variables of all our Campers, including the best possible match from our Buddy Program.
+We do not use the 'first-come basis" system to determine who is able to attend, rather, we weigh a number of factors and variables of all our Campers, including the best possible match from our Buddy applicants.

 Your camper will never, ever be without the 24-hour supervision and companionship of their assigned Buddy.
-Also, a Camp Leader is stationed in each of the interior and exterior camp facilities, as well as our on-site Medical Services Team, two Office Assistants, four Support Staff, and the Ministry Director, all focused on camper safety and well-being.
+Also, a Camp Leader is stationed in each of the interior and exterior camp facilities, as well as our on-site Medical Services Team, two Office Assistants, three Support Staff, and the Ministry Director, all focused on camper safety and well-being.

 Our new, state of the art Sensory Room is always staffed with at least one Camp Leader and is where your Camper, along with their Buddy, can retreat to and relax in to regain their composure and comfort level.
 This environment is designed to be calming through the senses of touch, sight, and sound.
 The noises of the daily camp activities evaporate and the Camper and Buddy team can successfully move on to the next activity at their own pace.